Yueuoft/B58Game/README.md

 This is a MIPS assembly game running on MARS

-feature: Moving Platforms, Patroling Enemie, Hoving up and Down PickUps, control player by "w" "a" "d", double jump is allowed.
+feature: Moving Platforms, Patroling Enemie, Hoving up and Down PickUps.
+Control player by "w" "a" "d", double jump is allowed.
 "r" to restart and "q" to quit the game.

 Collect all three pick ups to win the game